flutter/flutter/dev/tools/gen_keycodes/README.md

 The `data` subdirectory contains both some local data files and the templates used to generate the source files.

-- `data/printable.json`: contains a mapping between Flutter key name and its printable character.
-This character is used as the key label.
-- `data/synonyms.json`: contains a mapping between pseudo-keys that represent other keys and the sets of keys they represent.
-For example, this contains the "shift" key that represents either a "shiftLeft" or "shiftRight" key.

 ## Running the tool

 To run the `gen_keycodes` tool using the checked in `physical_key_data.json` file, run